Dolní Věstonice (archaeological site): Interpretation

 A burial of an approximately forty-year-old woman was found at Dolní Věstonice in an elaborate burial setting.
 Various items found with the woman have had a profound impact on the interpretation of the social hierarchy of the people at the site, as well as indicating an increased lifespan for these inhabitants.
-The remains were covered in red ochre, a compound known to have religious significance, indicating that this woman’s burial was ceremonial in nature.
+The remains were covered in red ochre, a compound known to have religious significance, indicating that this woman's burial was ceremonial in nature.
 Also, the inclusion of a mammoth scapula and a fox are indicative of a high-status burial.

-In the Upper Paleolithic, anatomically modern humans began living longer, often reaching middle age, by today’s standards.
-Rachel Caspari argues in "Human Origins: the Evolution of Grandparents," that life expectancy increased during the Upper Paleolithic in Europe (Caspari 2011).
+In the Upper Paleolithic, anatomically modern humans began living longer, often reaching middle age, by today's standards.
+Rachel Caspari argues that life expectancy increased during the Upper Paleolithic in Europe.
 She also describes why elderly people were highly influential in society.
-Grandparents assisted in childcare, perpetuated cultural transmission, and contributed to the increased complexity of stone tools (Caspari 2011).
+Grandparents assisted in childcare, perpetuated cultural transmission, and contributed to the increased complexity of stone tools.
 The woman found at Dolní Věstonice was old enough to have been a grandparent.
 Although human lifespans were increasing, elderly individuals in Upper Paleolithic societies were still relatively rare.
 Because of this, it is possible that the woman was attributed with great importance and wisdom, and revered because of her age.
 Because of her advanced age, it is also possible she had a decreased ability to care for herself, instead relying on her family group to care for her, which indicates strong social connections.

 Furthermore, a female figurine was found at the site and is believed to be associated with the aged woman, because of remarkably similar facial characteristics.
 The woman was found to have deformities on the left side of her face.
-The special importance accorded with her burial, in addition to her facial deformity, makes it possible that she was a shaman in this time period, where it was “not uncommon that people with disabilities, either mental or physical, are thought to have unusual supernatural powers” (Pringle 2010).
+The special importance accorded with her burial, in addition to her facial deformity, makes it possible that she was a shaman in this time period, where it was "not uncommon that people with disabilities, either mental or physical, are thought to have unusual supernatural powers" (Pringle 2010).

 In 1981, Patricia Rice studied a multitude of female clay figurines found at Dolní Věstonice, believed to represent fertility in this society.
 She challenged this assumption by analyzing all the figurines and found that, "it is womanhood, rather than motherhood that is symbolically recognized or honored" (Rice 1981: 402).
 This interpretation challenged the widely held assumption that all prehistoric female figurines were created to honor fertility.
-The fact is that we have no idea why these figurines proliferated nor of their purpose or usage.